 - Reviewing and commenting on MTEP study results to ensure successful inclusion of the ATC projects in MTEP Appendix A in a timely manner,

-- Actively participating in the Cross Border Top Congested Flowgate study and other targeted studies
+- Actively participating in the Cross Border Regional Transmission Organization (RTO) studies, like the Targeted Market Efficiency Project (TMEP) study, and other similar studies

 - Ensuring the appropriate cost allocation is identified for those ATC projects eligible for regional cost sharing,